Pet Microchipping - Valley Veterinary Hospital of Helena

 The pets microchip contains identification numbers that are used to locate the owner, which are put in a database.
 It is important to realize that your pet cannot be tracked with the microchip, it is not a GPS.

 After your pets’ microchipping, the pet’s owners address and phone number will be entered into a database.
-Therefore, if the pet is ever lost it can be scanned at a veterinarian office, an animal shelter, and by Dr. Armstrong and Dr. Dawn Reisinger in Helena, MT at Helena Veterinary Service.
+Therefore, if the pet is ever lost it can be scanned at a veterinarian office, an animal shelter, and by Dr. Armstrong and Dr. Dawn Reisinger in Helena, MT at Valley Veterinary Hospital of Helena.

 How to Maintain the Microchip